jzielinski47/bruce-lee/README.md

 However, there is a couple of additional dev-only-features (such as logging all the collisions in the console) that can be toggled in config file before the game initializes.

 ### Specification

-work on Google Chrome Developer Edition
+Google Chrome Developer Edition +

-### Behind the project
-The project was fully scripted by me from sratch.
-The game engine and all the mechanincs.
+Firefox Developer Edition +